kriyanshii/resume-latex/README.md

 # resume-latex
-this is my resume written in latex.
+this is my resume written in latex. feel free to use it.